brunopc-net/DocusaurusSrc/blog/2023-09-08-How-to-make-your-passion-stick/index.md

 [Firas Zahabi](https://en.wikipedia.org/wiki/Firas_Zahabi), head coach of [Georges St-Pierre](https://en.wikipedia.org/wiki/Georges_St-Pierre), said at the Joe Rogan podcast that it's a joy to spare with him because he's having a lot of fun during his training.
 He's not trying to crush everyone to show that he's the best: that is for the fight night only.
 That relaxed attitude is an important factor on why he's been able to train with a lot of talented athletes all over the world, but also a factor on why he's still so healthy today, physically and mentally.

-<lite-youtube
+<Youtube
-    videoid="_fbCcWyYthQ"
+    id="_fbCcWyYthQ"
-    videotitle="How to workout smarter by Firas Zahabi, head coach of Georges St-Pierre" />
+    title="How to workout smarter by Firas Zahabi, head coach of Georges St-Pierre" />

 I can personally give yourself a good exemple of harmonious passion that I experienced last summer.